 Habitat: Both flat and hilly regions.
 I’ve seen them on hills, but usually near people – under houses and in places rats and frogs are likely to be found.
 In the mornings they can be in trees and bushes – trying to get some sun to warm up.
 They love to hide under leaves, wood, anything really.
 Lifespan is around 30 years.

 Active Time?
-The snake is mainly nocturnal – active at night, but I’ve seen plenty of monocled cobras active during the daytime.
-In fact, in Thailand – I’ve only seen one active at night – the rest – dozens, active during daytime.
+The snake is mainly diurnal – active by day, but I have seen a couple moving around at night.
+In fact, in Thailand – I’ve only seen three active at night – the rest – dozens of them, were active during daytime.

 Food: Rodents, lizards, frogs, birds, eggs, other snakes.

 Defensive Behavior: Lift head off ground and flatten out neck.
-The hood flares quite wide compared to the width of the body – versus that of the king cobras that don’t flare out that widely.
+The hood flares quite wide compared to the width of the body – versus that of the king cobras, which don’t flare out that widely.

 Venom Toxicity: Very toxic, deadly.
 Even a small bite can kill you.
 See “neurotoxic and cytotoxic venoms” (link).